mini-kep/parser-rosstat-kep/README.md

 # Data in Excel

- Here is the latest data in Excel (but use of csv is still encouraged/):
+ Here is the latest data in Excel (but use of csv is still encouraged):

  - [kep.xlsx](https://github.com/epogrebnyak/mini-kep/blob/master/output/kep.xlsx?raw=true)